What are Self Assessment Centers?

 In addition, prospective students should make it clear that a university pursued with such a test, of course, always own interests: For example, the HAW wants to use their navigators specifically study subjects with very low numbers of applicants particularly attractive, for example, by exciting job opportunities.
 At the same time, in subjects with a large number of interested applicants, potential students should be made aware of possible difficulties during their studies - the deterrent effect is quite deliberate.
 This can be positive if it clears up misconceptions about a field of study, but it also shows that the quality of a self-assessment always depends on the intentions of its creators.
 This makes this virtual orientation method not less recommendable, but it should never be considered completely uncritical.

 haw-navigator.net - here you will find an overview of all navigators at the University of Applied Sciences.
-To test one of the navigators, you can use the eMail-Address email@example.com and password "guest" and find all the information, tasks and solutions as well as your personal recommendation.
+To test one of the navigators, you can use the eMail-Address firstname.lastname@example.org Log in with the password “guest” and find all information, tasks and solutions as well as your personal recommendation.

-Examples of self-assessment procedures in job search are the applications "CyPRESS", which provides insights into the Hamburg media group Gruner + Jahr or the career orientation game "Tr.AX", which informs about the great variety of training occupations at Deutsche Bahn.
+Examples of self-assessment procedures when looking for a job are the “CyPRESS” applications, which offer insights into the Hamburg media group Gruner + Jahr, or the career orientation game “Tr.AX”, which provides information about the wide variety of apprenticeships at Deutsche Bahn.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.